The greater the darkness, the brighter the light can shine to repel it. Light brings life, beauty, and hope in those darkest of hours.

 Is the Oath of The Ancients Paladin Good?

 The Oath of the Ancients Paladin is a solid subclass that offers a lot to the party.
-Especially for the value that this subclass brings, it’s a great addition in pretty much any party.
+Especially for the value that this subclass brings, it’s a great addition to pretty much any party.

 Like the Oath of Devotion Paladin, most of this subclass’s features are straightforward which makes this an excellent option for new players.
 But it also brings a ton of flavor and utility to keep it appealing to more experienced players.